telerik/reporting-docs/knowledge-base/getauthenticationstateasync-was-called-before-setauthenticationstate.md

 GetAuthenticationStateAsync was called before SetAuthenticationState.

 ## Cause\Possible Cause(s)
-We require Singleton for our service, however, Singleton can't be used because the AuthenticationProvider requires Scoped.
+We require the usage Singleton for our service, however, Singleton can't be used because the AuthenticationProvider requires Scoped.
 You can find more information in [Accessing an authenticated user outside of a view in Blazor](https://stackoverflow.com/questions/59744356/accessinging-an-authenticated-user-outside-of-a-view-in-blazor) Stack Overflow thread.

 ## Solution
 We support accessing the current user inside the CustomReportSourceResolver using our own mechanism as described in [ASP.NET Core.
 How to use information from HttpContext in Custom Report Resolver](./core-how-to-pass-information-from-httpcontext-to-reporting-engine).
 The correct user and claims are passed to the GetIdentity() method.
 Although that not all dependencies are passed using dependency injection, note that this is only a proof that the approach works.